CONTROVERSY! FIRE AND BRIMSTONE! TAR & FEATHER HIM!

 QUOTING WITH INTEGRITY

-Lest VDC dominates this entire blog, suffice it to say that across all spectrums, in every place, whether it’s Voices, Voiceovers, VoiceRealm, Voice123, Bodalgo, VOPlanet, ACX, Upwork, Freelancer, Fiverr, JustSaySpots, Craigslist, VOQuent, CastingCallClub, VoiceJungle, and the dreaded VoiceBunny with their ever-fluctuating quality-assurance standards, you’ll find a sliding scale of posted rates.
+Lest VDC dominates this entire blog, suffice it to say that across all spectrums, in every place, whether it’s Voices, Voiceovers, VoiceRealm, Voice123, Bodalgo, VOPlanet, ACX, Upwork, Freelancer, Fiverr, JustSaySpots, SpeedySpots, Craigslist, VOQuent, CastingCallClub, VoiceJungle, and the dreaded VoiceBunny with their ever-fluctuating quality-assurance standards, you’ll find a sliding scale of posted rates.
 Where clients pull their budgets out of sometimes is beyond me.

 Let the rate guides proposed earlier be your guide.
 Once again, the P2P’s aren’t going anywhere.
 They’ve proven themselves to be an effective link between talent and seekers.
 How you handle them as a voice talent businessperson is going to determine your success or failure in the voiceover industry.
 You can keep in step with those who will help you navigate the estimating field, with solid rates.